 Whether it’s the condiments in your kitchen or towels in the laundry room, be sure that they are placed in the cabinets, which are easy to reach without the need to climb.

-At the same time, don’t put them too low because seniors tend to have difficulty bending.
+At the same time, please don’t put them too low because seniors tend to have difficulty bending.

-If there is no available space for such, invest in an extended grabber.
+If there is no available space, invest in an extended grabber.